eoas-ubc/eoas-ubc.github.io/_sources/progress-nov2020.md

 #### ENVR300 (54 students)

 1. Several Dashboards are under development based on discussions with instructors.
-For details see [the development repository](https://github.com/fhmjones/dashboards-envr300).
+These discussions resulted in two dashboards being generated and eventually piloted in the course in January 2021.
+See the [dashboards page](dashboards.md) for current state of the two dashboards: "Global temperature" and "timeseries-3signals".
 2. We will deploy and evaluate their use and value with an instructor new to these techniques in term 2020W2.

 #### EOSC410/510 (35 students)